 Beyond JavaScript: Other Technologies

-While JavaScript is the primary language, Google Sheets leverages other technologies to enhance its functionality: (See Also: How To Combine Google Sheets Into One)
+While JavaScript is the primary language, Google Sheets leverages other technologies to enhance its functionality: (See Also: How To Make A Google Sheet Into A Calendar)

 - HTML: Used for structuring the user interface and displaying spreadsheet elements.